Clarivate Plc (CLVT) Shares Up Despite Recent Market Volatility

-Clarivate Plc (NYSE: CLVT)’s stock price has increased by 0.80 compared to its previous closing price of 10.06.
-Despite this, the company has seen a fall of -5.32% in its stock price over the last five trading days.
+Clarivate Plc (NYSE: CLVT)’s stock price has increased by 0.44 compared to its previous closing price of 11.42.
+However, the company has experienced a 12.01% gain in its stock price over the last five trading sessions.

 Is It Worth Investing in Clarivate Plc (NYSE: CLVT) Right Now?